1972 US Open – Women's singles

 Defending champion Billie Jean King defeated Kerry Melville in the final, 6–3, 7–5 to win the women's singles tennis title at the 1972 US Open.
+It was her third US Open singles title and ninth major singles title overall.
+For the second consecutive year and third time in her career, King did not lose a set during the tournament.

 Seeds

 The seeded players are listed below.
 Billie Jean King is the champion; others show the round in which they were eliminated.